Teacher track - BA Degree in Theology and Culture

 Thinking of a career in teaching?
-St. Mark’s College at UBC offers a unique Bachelor of Arts Program for aspiring teachers who want to teach in Catholic, faith-based, or public schools in British Columbia.
+St. Mark’s College at UBC offers a unique Bachelor of Arts Program for aspiring teachers who want to teach in Catholic, faith-based, or public schools.

 Our program is recognized by UBC’s Faculty of Education, which means graduates are eligible to apply to the teacher preparation (BEd) program at UBC.
 It is also endorsed by Catholic school districts across BC, providing a potential employment advantage for graduates who want to teach in a Catholic school.